-3. This distance strongly predicts the adoption of steam engines across France.
+^{3.} This distance strongly predicts the adoption of steam engines across France.
 In contrast, distances from other major cities such as Marseille, Lyon, or London have no such predictive power.

-4. The analysis focuses on marital fertility, the key margin that characterized the fertility transition.
+^{4.} The analysis focuses on marital fertility, the key margin that characterized the fertility transition.

-Project, which propounds that fertility control must be 'within the calculus of conscious choice' before any changes in the economic environment can shift fertility behavior.
-Moreover, my findings confirm the predictions of Unified Growth Theory by showing that early industrialization and the rise in demand for human capital were indeed a catalyst for fertility decline.
+These findings align with Coale (1973)'s 'Ready, Willing, and Able' model from the European Fertility Project, which propounds that fertility control must be 'within the calculus of conscious choice' before any changes in the economic environment can shift fertility behavior.5 Moreover, my findings confirm the predictions of Unified Growth Theory by showing that early industrialization and the rise in demand for human capital were indeed a catalyst for fertility decline.
 I further show that economic channels besides human capital formation also played a key role, as spinning capacity lowered fertility without inducing human capital accumulation.
-Beach and Hanlon (2023) find that the fertility transition in England, the birthplace of the Industrial Revolution, only began following a sharp shift in the underlying cultural norms in the 1870s.
-My results suggest that the lack of fertility responses to economic incentives, such as those provided by the First Industrial Revolution in England, are potentially the result of the cultural exclusion of fertility control from the household's choice set.
+Beach and Hanlon (2023) found that the fertility transition in England, the birthplace of the Industrial Revolution, only began following a sharp shift in the underlying cultural norms in the 1870s.
+My results suggest that the lack of fertility responses to economic incentives, such as those provided by the First Industrial Revolution in England, is potentially the result of the cultural exclusion of fertility control from the household's choice set.
 Economic factors that were present across Europe in the late 18th and early 19th century may have had more of an influence in generating changes in fertility in France, as it secularized earlier (Blanc, 2024).

 This paper contributes to the literature on the drivers of the historical fertility transition.
-Existing research has focused on the rise in demand for human capital during the Second Industrial Revolution (Galor, 2012; Franck and Galor, 2015) or on the role of cultural and institutional changes (González-Bailón and Murphy, 2013; Daudin et al., 2019; Beach and Hanlon, 2023; Gay et al., 2023; Blanc, 2024; Melki et al., 2024).
-I add to this by demonstrating that the First Industrial Revolution created economic incentives to lower fertility, but their effect depended on preexisting religious norms.
-Closest to my work, Spolaore and Wacziarg (2022) provide a theoretical framework in which cultural and economic factors are complements, rather than substitutes, in explaining the fertility transition.
-While they empirically examine cultural diffusion across linguistic barriers, I establish how industrialization's effect varied with regional religious adherence.
+Existing research has focused on the rise in demand for human capital during the Second Industrial Revolution (Galor, 2012; Franck and Galor, 2015) or on the role of cultural and institutional changes (González-Bailón and Murphy, 2013; Cummins, 2013; Daudin et al., 2019; Beach and Hanlon, 2023; Gay et al., 2023; Blanc, 2024; Melki et al., 2024).
+I add to this by demonstrating that the First Industrial Revolution created the economic incentives to lower fertility, but that their effect depended on preexisting religious norms.
+Closest to my work, Spolaore and Wacziarg (2022) provide a theoretical framework in which cultural and economic factors are complements, rather than substitutes, in explaining the fertility transition.6 While they empirically examine the cultural diffusion of modern fertility norms across linguistic barriers, I establish how industrialization's effect varied with regional religious adherence.

 This paper also contributes to the broader literature on religion's role in economic growth.
-Prior work has shown how religion influences long-term economic outcomes via human capital accumulation (Becker and Woessmann, 2009; Caicedo, 2019; Squicciarini, 2020; Okoye and Pongou, 2024).
-My results highlight religion's role in moderating economic change, suggesting that traditional norms may have slowed the transition to modern growth despite the onset of industrialization.
+Prior work has shown how religion influences long-term economic outcomes via human capital accumulation (Becker and Woessmann, 2009; Caicedo, 2019; Squicciarini, 2020; Okoye and Pongou, 2024).7 My results highlight religion's role in moderating economic change, suggesting that traditional norms may have slowed the transition to modern growth despite the onset of industrialization.